 Did two technical book chapters in 2014: Urban Timber Timber Pest Beetles: Risks and Management, and along with Laurie Cookson, Termites and Timber in an American Chemical Society Symposium Series on the deterioration and protection of sustainable biomaterials.
 There’s another on the way looking at how termites respond to climate changes.

 Basically, I do various tasks for various people which sees me moving around a lot and at the moment Far North Queensland beckons again.
 Despite that, emailed questions should get an answer within about 3 days.

 Why Dr Don’s Termite Pages?

 Working at CSIRO, about 20 years ago, I was spending far too much time answering telephone queries from the public (instead of getting my work done).
-So I created a dawn-of-the-web homepage to make my answers accessible.
+So I created a dawn-of-the-web homepage hoping to make my answers accessible.
 When I started this site, Alta Vista (the original search tool) indexed only 35 pages that contained the word “termite” in the whole of the web.
-Now Google knows many hundreds of thousands of pages with “termite”.
-Unfortunately, lots of those termite pages are barely disguised business or advertising sites claiming to offer good advice but not necessarily delivering anything helpful to you.
+Now Google knows more than 17 million pages with “termite”.
+Unfortunately, lots of those termite pages don’t necessarily deliver anything helpful to you.
 Some talk utter rubbish.
 Be very wary out there.

 For the first few years after CSIRO these pages were at Labyrinth and some old links still point there.
 Please let me know if you find any of those old links.
 The move to drdons.net meant I have a lot more control but that move and this update has cost a lot on the Page ranking scale.